-As explained in Section 3.2, the control quality is defined at 7.5 minutes full activation time and 12.5 minutes full activation time for aFRR, respectively mFRR.
+As explained in Section 6.2, the control quality is defined at 7.5 minutes full activation time and 12.5 minutes full activation time for aFRR, respectively mFRR.
 FRR providing units and FRR providing groups shall demonstrate their compliance with control quality criteria by means of prequalification process as described Terms and Conditions for BSPs compliant with SOGL Article 158.

+Note that-:

-Note that the 12.5 minute full activation time for mFRR replaces the former 15 minute full activation time as from the entry into force of the next version of the T&C BSP mFRR which specifies Elia's connection to the European balancing energy exchange platforms.
+- the 12.5 minute full activation time for mFRR replaces the former 15 minute full activation time as from the entry into force of the next version of the T&C BSP mFRR which specifies Elia's connection to the European balancing energy exchange platformsplatform for mFRR. - the 5 minute full activation time for aFRR replaces the former 7.5 minute full activation time as from the entry into force of the next version of the T&C BSP aFRR which specifies Elia's connection to the European balancing energy exchange platform for aFRR.

-4.5.
-Roles and responsibilities for sharing of FRR in accordance with article 166(7) and article 175(2) of the SOGL
+4.5.7.5 Roles and responsibilities for sharing of FRR in accordance with article 166(7) and article 175(2) of the SOGL